 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Rushford Bridge is a medieval bridge crossing the River Waveney in Suffolk, England.
-The structure dates from the medieval period and represents an important example of bridge engineering from that era, facilitating communication and trade across the river valley.
-The bridge survives as a testament to medieval infrastructure development in East Anglia and remains a significant archaeological monument within the landscape.
+Rushford Bridge is a medieval stone bridge located in Suffolk, England, crossing the River Waveney.
+The structure dates from the medieval period and represents an important example of vernacular bridge engineering from that era.
+Built in stone with a single arch, the bridge served as a crucial crossing point for local traffic and trade routes in the medieval landscape of East Anglia.
+The bridge remains substantially intact and continues to function as a testament to medieval construction techniques and the enduring infrastructure of the Suffolk countryside.

 Rushford Bridge See also NORFOLK 85 is a scheduled monument protected by Historic England under reference 1003819.
 View the official record →

-Rushford Bridge is a medieval bridge crossing the River Waveney in Suffolk, England.
+Rushford Bridge is a medieval stone bridge located in Suffolk, England, crossing the River Waveney.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003819.

 Rushford Bridge See also NORFOLK 85 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003819.